Paras-ikram/HCCDA-TechEssentials/README.md

 # HCCDA-TechEssentials
-this repo is basically about different labs and tasks performed during HCCDA-TechEssentials program
+This repo is basically about different labs and tasks performed during HCCDA-TechEssentials program